Namespace Standard · Draft for Comment

 8.3 Governance Constraints

-• All namespace decisions must be logged and reviewable
+• All namespace decisions MUST be logged and reviewable

-• Registration criteria must be published and applied consistently
+• Registration criteria MUST be published and applied consistently

-• Revocation actions must include documented justification
+• Revocation actions MUST include documented justification

-• Dispute resolution mechanisms must be defined and accessible
+• Dispute resolution mechanisms MUST be defined and accessible

 • Stewardship may expand over time without breaking continuity of existing registrations